 When Should An Artist Use A Commission Contract

-Whether the commission project is of high value, low value, for an individual, for a business, a contract is necessary to complete the project without any miscommunications about the project.
+Whether the commission project is of high value, low value, for an individual, or a business, a contract is necessary to complete the project without any miscommunications.

 The contract will also protect your brand’s reputation by having a written document stating what is required.
 The agreement will not allow a client to say that you said you would provide something you didn’t state.

-Keep all formal timelines and detailed conditions of every project in writing is essential for operating an art business.
+Keeping all formal timelines and detailed conditions of every project in writing is essential for operating an art business.

-How Does A Commission Contract Protect An Artist And Client
+How Does A Written Agreement Protect An Artist And Client

 The contract will also be a written document on delivering the product and any return policy information if there is a return policy.

-How Does A Commission Contracts Protect The Buyer
+How Does A Commission Contract Protect The Buyer

 A commission contract protects a buyer just like it protects the artist.